DipanjanPaul99/GraphQL/Readme.md

 ## Description

-Created a project where we can store the Book details along with Authors name with one-to-many relationship.
+Created a project where we can store the Car details along with Owners name with one-to-many relationship.

 ## Dependencies